Nikolas Tsakos: Career

 TEN, the company he founded, was firstly listed on the Oslo Bors in 1993 and is listed in the New York Stock Exchange (NYSE symbol: TNP) since March 2002.
 In December 2015 TEN owned and operated a fleet of 48 product and crude oil tankers on charter to national, major and other independent oil companies and refiners under long, medium and short-term charters, including one 2007-built Liquefied Natural Gas ("LNG") carrier and two 2013-built DP2 shuttle suezmax tankers.

 Distinctions & Awards

 Nikolas P. Tsakos was awarded in 2015 the Lloyd's List Greek Shipping Newsmaker of the Year award.
 In 2011, he received an honorary doctorate from the City University Business School, for his pioneering work in the equity financial markets relating to shipping companies.
-He has also received the following awards: "Lloyd’s List award for the Best Tanker operator in 2006”, “EUROPE’s 500 award in 2005, “ Lloyd's List award to HELMEPAfor achievement for clean and safe seas in 2004” and “Best Maritime Manager of the New Generation” award by the magazine “ Business Administration Bulletin” at the Academy of Athens.
+He has also received the following awards: "Lloyd’s List award for the Best Tanker operator in 2006", "EUROPE's 500 award in 2005, "Lloyd's List award to HELMEPAfor achievement for clean and safe seas in 2004" and "Best Maritime Manager of the New Generation" award by the magazine "Business Administration Bulletin" at the Academy of Athens.

 Philanthropy

-Nikolas P. Tsakos is the Co-Founder together with Cpt.
-Panagiotis N. Tsakos of the Maria Tsakos Foundation (named after his late sister), a charitable organization for the well being and education of young, talented men and women focusing on maritime studies and tradition.
+Nikolas P. Tsakos is the co-founder together with Cpt.
+Panagiotis N. Tsakos of the Maria Tsakos Foundation (named after his late sister), a charitable organization based in Chios for the well-being and education of young, talented men and women focusing on maritime studies and tradition.